Responding to Disruptions in the Classroom

 WHAT IS DISRUPTIVE BEHAVIOR?

-As stated in the Code of Student Responsibility, "No student shall impede or disrupt any educational, research, administrative, social or recreational activity of the University; nor shall any student create a nuisance to members or guests of the University community" (Article III.A.9.a., page 18, in the Code).
-Students involved in such conduct are subject to disciplinary action.
+As stated in the Code of Student Responsibility, "No student shall impede or disrupt any educational, research, administrative, social or recreational activity of the University; nor shall any student create a nuisance to members or guests of the University community".
+Students involved in such conduct may be subject to student conduct action.

 Disruptive behavior is that which persistently or grossly interferes with academic or administrative activities.
 Such behavior actively inhibits students' ability to learn, instructors' ability to teach, or the regular operation of the campus.
 Occasionally, disruptive behavior may even threaten or endanger the physical or psychological health, safety, or welfare of others.

 In order to foster a campus culture of civility and respect, it is important to articulate expectations, encourage discussion, and respond to problems consistently.
 Faculty members encounter fewer problems with student behavior when they clearly state their expectations about the importance of respectful classroom behavior.